+Analyst Channel

+Data to Knowledge

+The applications which can intersact with data at various levels of aggregation from individual to population level which enable data to be turned into knowledge to understand, learn from and re-design the system.

 Data Resource

 Persistent and re-usable data

 This is the pool of data held in accordance with strict information and technical standards so that it can be understood by and interact with applications via APIs .
 It is supported by an infrastructure that ensures its security.

-It's physical location.
-The resource will actually comprise several 'local' data resources created by Health Boards and Trusts together with some nationally hosted resources - a so-called federated model.
+t's physical location.
+The resource will actually comprise several 'local' data resources created by Health Boards and Frusts together with some nationally hosted resources - a so-called federated model.
 Although physically disparate, they exist in a single 'cloud' architecture.

+Bear in mind that these 'Channels' are a conceptual representation to help understand how things fit together.
+In reality, many applications will overlap in terms of the users.

+Once for Wales?